 Loading, Please Wait...

 Concurrent Technologies Corporation (CTC) is an independent, nonprofit, applied scientific research and development professional services organization.
 Together with our affiliates, Enterprise Ventures Corporation and CTC Foundation, we leverage research, development, test and evaluation work to provide transformative, full lifecycle solutions.
 To best serve our clients’ needs, we offer the complete ability to fully design, develop, test, prototype and build.
-We support our clients’ core mission objectives with customized solutions and strive to exceed expectations.
+We deliver robust, technical, and innovative solutions that safeguard our national security, retain U.S. technological advantage, and ensure the primacy of American manufacturing.
 For more information about CTC, visit www.ctc.com.

 Dianne Frye DeLisa Concurrent Technologies Corporation 814-248-7608 email@example.com